 “There’s a genuine danger that I’m going to get more than 50 per cent of second preferences in this election,” she says.
 “That would be a real injustice to the programme that we’ve got and the ideas that we have.
 We should have more people putting us first and saving their second preferences for second best.”

 ‘The mayor is too timid’

 By most metrics, London is a very environmentally-friendly city.
-A study last year ranked it as the most eco-friendly city to work in on the planet, while an overwhelming number of Londoners are concerned about climate change.
-More than half feel their day-to-day life in the capital has been impacted by climate change.
+A study last year ranked it as the most eco-friendly city to work in on the planet, while an overwhelming number of Londoners are concerned about climate change; more than half feel it has impacted their day-to-day life in the capital.

 That poses a conundrum for the Greens.
 In a city packed with environmentalists, with a receptive Labour mayoralty, how do you convince people that they really need a Green in City Hall?